ArseniyPelevin/Y-maze/README.md

 __L__ shows that left side was chosen.
 It's the time to place food. \
 __#__ starts program execution.
 After that it won't be possible to interrupt it.\
 During experiment executed parts of program will be underlined.

+# Signal to event channel

+When middle and side LEDs light, and when door opens, a 5 ms signal is sent to event channel of data acquisition interface, which allows to match events in the maze with animal's neural activity.

 # Bugs